williamscalado/study-rust/readme.md

 ## Hi there 👋

-\*\*This repository is dedicate to study Rust language.
+# This repository is dedicate to study Rust language.

-Here are some ideas to get you started:

 ```rust
 fn main() {